Srinadh3435/react_basics/README.md

 Reac Components are created using functional or class methods

 React elemnet can be directly passed to render method as 'root.render(element)' React Components are passed as components to the render method using 'root.render(<Element />)'.
-This is one of the way and the other methods include <Element><Element />(If it has child elements/components), calling the element as a function if it is a functional component '{Element()}'. hence there are ,ultiple ways to call the components.
+This is one of the way and the other methods include <Element><Element />(If it has child elements/components), calling the element as a function if it is a functional component '{Element()}'.
+Hence there are ,ultiple ways to call the components.